ataberk-xyz/ataberk-xyz.github.io/_posts/2019-08-03-hackthebox-fortune-writeup-eng.md

 If we can find these files, it means that we can generate necessary SSL certificate file.
 With importing that SSL certificate file to our browser, we can open closed doors.

-After digging more I found what I really need in **intermediate** directory.
+After digging more I found what I really needed in the **intermediate** directory.

 ```db=|ls -la /home/bob/ca/intermediate/certs```